yeela8g/Monoalphabetic-Cipher-Breaker/README.md

 # geneticAlgorithms
-project for computational biology - ex2
+Project for computational biology - ex2

-this algorithm uses three different genetic alogrithm in order to find the conding to an encoded text. choose the desired genetic algorithm:
+This algorithm uses three different genetic alogrithm in order to find the conding to an encoded text. choose the desired genetic algorithm:
 1 - general algorithm
 2- darwin algorithm